thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

   * Any tags with a `th:fragment="whatever"` attribute.
   * Any tags with a `th:ref="whatever"` attribute.

-What is the advantage of `th:ref` against, for example, using a pure-HTML `id` attribute? merely the fact that we might not want to add so many `id` and `class` attributes to our tags to act as *logic anchors*, which might end up *polluting* a bit our output.
+What is the advantage of `th:ref` against, for example, using a pure-HTML `id` attribute?
+Merely the fact that we might not want to add so many `id` and `class` attributes to our tags to act as *logic anchors*, which might end up *polluting* a bit our output.

-And in the same sense, what is the disadvantage of `th:ref`? well, obviously that we'd be adding a bit of Thymeleaf logic (*"logic"*) to our templates.
+And in the same sense, what is the disadvantage of `th:ref`?
+Well, obviously that we'd be adding a bit of Thymeleaf logic (*"logic"*) to our templates.

 Note this applicability of the `th:ref` attribute **does not only apply to decoupled logic template files**: it works the same